Moondog Coronation Ball: Concert

+An alternative mythology of the event holds that an estimated 20,000 individuals tried to crowd into an arena that held slightly more than half that.
+Worries that a riot might break out caused fire authorities to shut down the concert after the first song by opening act Paul "Hucklebuck" Williams.

-Journalist Valena Williams’ first-person report also confirms that the musical performances lasted for some time: “Paul Williams and his Hucklebuckers left the stage and Tiny Grimes and his Highlanders took over.
+Journalist Valena Williams’ contemporary first-person report also confirms that the musical performances lasted at least into the evening's second act: “Paul Williams and his Hucklebuckers left the stage and Tiny Grimes and his Highlanders took over.
 I thought the acoustics were poor because I couldn’t hear the music.
 But then I realized that the din was drowning out the orchestra.
 I looked back at the dance floor and more than three-quarters of it was filled so tightly that you couldn’t see anything of the floor itself.”
 Williams described sharing her concerns about the boisterous crowd with promoter Lewis Platt, who “laughed”; she noted that “[W]hen the Arena bar was ordered shut down at 10:30 I knew the crowd was disturbing police authority, too.”

 The “Coronation Ball” aspect of the event referred to scheduled intermission festivities, as Williams explained: “When I got home I was not surprised to hear the live broadcast from the Arena cut off the air.
 I learned later the dance had at that time been stopped.
 The midnight coronation of the two most popular teenagers was never held.”

+Freed made a public apology on WJW the next day; also referring to the event as a "ball" or "dance," not as a "concert."

 Williams’ eyewitness writeup includes her colorful descriptions of the youthful crowd, “most of them teensters.”
-Though Alan Freed is rightfully heralded for bringing black rhythm-and-blues to an integrated audience on Cleveland's airwaves and elsewhere, the crowd at the Moondog Coronation Ball in Cleveland's Arena was notably different.
-Williams chronicled for posterity the racial makeup of the dance's attendees: “less than one per cent of them were white.”
+Unlike the integrated audience drawn to Alan Freed's radio broadcasts featuring black rhythm-and-blues on Cleveland's airwaves and elsewhere, according to Williams the crowd at the Moondog Coronation Ball in Cleveland's Arena was “less than one per cent" white.

 Contemporary revival

-Cleveland rock radio station WMMS (100.7 FM) attempted to stage a revival of the concert in 1986 under the name "Moondog Coronation Ball II"; then-program director John Gorman had intended for the event to serve as an oldies rock and roll tribute concert – part of the campaign to bring the Rock and Roll Hall of Fame to Cleveland.
+Cleveland rock radio station WMMS (100.7 FM) attempted to stage a revival of the concert in 1986 under the name "Moondog Coronation Ball II".
+Then-program director John Gorman had intended for the event to serve as an oldies rock and roll tribute concert – part of the campaign to bring the Rock and Roll Hall of Fame to Cleveland.
 For legal reasons, the event never materialized.
-A few years later in 1992, Gorman, then at local oldies radio station WMJI (105.7 FM), successfully organized a 40th anniversary concert called "Moondog Coronation Ball '92".
-The concert has been held every year since, featuring oldies rock and roll acts, and sponsored by WMJI.
-In recent years, the event has been held at Rocket Arena.
+A few years later in 1992, Gorman, then at local oldies radio station WMJI (105.7 FM), successfully organized a 40th anniversary concert of oldies rock and roll acts called "Moondog Coronation Ball '92".
+The concert became an annual event, and was still being held annually as of 2014, in then-recent years at Rocket Arena.